WPGB: Today

 In July 2014, rumors surfaced that 104.7 would soon flip back to country, possibly named 104.7 The Bull to match similar stations in Boston, Atlanta, St. Louis, Lexington, Portland, and Houston with the format and branding, following a decline of ratings from the previous November (when Quinn and Rose were still with the station), from a 4.1 rating to a 2.5 in the June 2014 Nielsen ratings.

 On August 7, 2014, Clear Channel sold off the entire intellectual property unit of WPGB's talk format to Frank Iorio, who was taking over operations of WJAS.
 WJAS dropped their longtime adult standards format at noon that day and began a three-hour simulcast of WPGB-FM (the duration of The Rush Limbaugh Show).
+Hannity and Beck were the only shows that still on WJAS today.
 Both stations replaced all local commercial breaks with sweepers prompting listeners to move to WJAS, interspersed with a heart monitor sound effect.
 At 3 p.m., WPGB abruptly cut away from the top-of-the-hour newscast (fed from the Total Traffic Network facilities in Cleveland) and, after playing a few song snippets poking fun at the format change - notably "No More Words" by Berlin - debuted a country music format as Big 104.7.
 The first song on "Big" was "This Is How We Roll" by Florida Georgia Line.
 The new station launched with 10,000 songs in a row, and compete with WDSY-FM and WOGI for Steel City country listeners.

+The station’s current weekday on-air lineup consists of a mix of local and syndicated programming.
+After MidNite with Granger Smith and the aforementioned Bobby Bones Show (both based out of co-owned WSIX-FM in Nashville) are heard in overnights and mornings, respectively.
+Angie Ward of co-owned WUBL Atlanta voice tracks the midday shift, and local jocks Kasper and Travis round out the schedule, hosting afternoons and evenings, respectively.